 Her Royal Highness The Duchess of Cambridge became SportsAid's Patron in 2013.
-Her support is helping the charity to shine a much brighter light on the achievements and potential of the UK's most promising young athletes.
-She has spent time with many athletes who have been supported by SportsAid at the charity's training days and workshops.
-She has also met several of the charity's biggest supporters at fundraising events such as the SportsBall.
-Her support is helping the charity to take its message further than was ever possible before.
+Her support is helping to shine a brighter light on the achievements and potential of the UK's most talented young athletes.
+She has spent time with many of the country's up-and-coming sports stars at the charity's training days and workshops.
+She has also met several of SportsAid's biggest supporters at fundraising events such as the SportsBall, while recognising the dedication and commitment shown by young athletes and their families through her backing of SportsAid Week.

-In 2013 SportsAid welcomed The Duchess to her first public engagement after the birth of Prince George: an athlete workshop at the Copper Box in London's former Olympic Park where around 50 SportsAid athletes took part in sports demonstrations, media training, nutrition training and a mentoring session with Olympic and Paralympic athletes.
+SportsAid welcomed The Duchess to her first public engagement after the birth of Prince George - an athlete workshop at the Copper Box Arena.
+She was given an insight into the support provided by SportsAid as 50 young athletes led sports demonstrations before undertaking media, nutrition and mentoring sessions with Olympians and Paralympians.

 Her Royal Highness The Duchess of Cambridge, Patron of SportsAid, has sent a message in support of this year's SportsAid Week.
 In the message, The Duchess praised the ‘commitment and dedication’ shown by the country’s brightest sporting prospects as she encouraged the public to ‘show their support for our next generation of athletes’.
 The Duchess became the Patron of SportsAid in 2013.

 Her Royal Highness The Duchess of Cambridge praised SportsAid for ensuring 'there is a strong pipeline of inspirational heroes' as she addressed guests at the charity's 40th Anniversary Gala Dinner.
 The Duchess said 'the brilliance of SportsAid is in really understanding just how much athletic competition gives to our country as a whole'.
 She delivered the speech after talking to current and past recipients of SportsAid support.